MohamedTarekO/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

-7- a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+7- a script that adds execution permission to the owner, the group owner and the other users, to the file hello.

-8-a script that sets the permission to the file hello as follows:
+8-a script that sets the permission to the file hello.

-9-a script that sets the mode of the file hello to this:
+9-a script that sets the mode of the file hello.

 10- a script that sets the mode of the file hello the same as olleh’s mode.